metio/terraform-provider-k8s/docs/data-sources/scylla_scylladb_com_node_config_v1alpha1_manifest.md

 - `device` (String) device is path to a device that should be mounted.
 - `fs_type` (String) fsType specifies the filesystem on the device.
 - `mount_point` (String) mountPoint is a path where the device should be mounted at.
+If the mountPoint is a symlink, the mount will be set up for the target.
 - `unsupported_options` (List of String) unsupportedOptions is a list of mount options used during device mounting. unsupported in this field name means that we won't support all the available options passed down using this field.